 Her Honour serves as Patrons of various non-profit organizations, lending the dignity and prestige of the Office to worthwhile causes.
 Her Honour presents Lieutenant Governor’s Awards recognizing achievements by Manitobans in a wide range of endeavours, including the Order of Manitoba which she serves as Chancellor, and presents other honours and awards on behalf of other organizations throughout the province to deserving citizens.

 Her Honour travels to every part of the province, meeting Manitobans where they live, work and go to school.
 The Lieutenant Governor speaks to audiences of all ages and interests about the strengths and values we share as citizens wherever we live – in the rural area, the vast northern region or the provincial capital.

 The Lieutenant Governor is appointed by the Governor General in Council on the advice of the Prime Minister of Canada, for a period of not less than five years.
 Because it is not a term appointment, a Lieutenant Governor continues in office until a successor is appointed and installed.

 The Lieutenant Governor lives at Government House, the beautiful historic official residence on the grounds of the Legislative Building in Winnipeg.
 The Lieutenant Governor’s office is located in the Legislative Building and includes the Blue Room, Her Honour’s official receiving room for events which occur there.

-The staff of the Lieutenant Governor support Their Honours in undertaking their various responsibilities and activities.
-Their Honours are also supported by Honorary Aides-de-Camp appointed by the Lieutenant Governor who assist them at events held at Government House and accompany them to outside functions they attend.
+The staff of the Lieutenant Governor supports Her Honour in undertaking their various responsibilities and activities.
+Her Honour is also supported by Honorary Aides-de-Camp appointed by the Lieutenant Governor who assist them at events held at Government House and accompany them to outside functions they attend.
 The Aides serve in a voluntary capacity, without remuneration.
 They represent the three branches of the Armed Services, the police and civilians.